techgrounds/techgrounds-JarBanf/10_Final-Project/MVP_v1dot1/README.md

 For now you can view the working application code [here](/10_Final-Project/Test_Lab/cdk_vpc_test/).**
 +++++++++++++++++++++++++++++

 This is MVP v1.1.
-Here you will find the AWS CDK application made using Python.
+Here you will find the AWS CDK application made with Python.
 <br>

 ## Architecture Design